seifudd/lncRNAKB/07-Coding_potential_positional_classification/README.md

-<b>Scripts to analyze the coding potential and positional classification (overlap with mRNA) of lncRNAKB GTF annotation</b>
+#### Scripts to analyze the coding potential and positional classification (overlap with mRNA) of lncRNAKB GTF annotation

 <ol type="1">
   <li>FlExible Extraction of LncRNAs (FEELnc-https://github.com/tderrien/FEELnc) was used to classify/annotate and calculate